 Home | News | Books | Speeches | Places | Resources | Education | Index | Search

-Letter to George LathamAbraham Lincoln wrote this now classic letter of encouragement to a close friend of his son Robert.
+Letter to George LathamAbraham Lincoln wrote this now-classic letter of encouragement to a close friend of his son Robert.
 Both boys had been raised in Springfield, Illinois, attended Phillips Exeter Academy in New Hampshire, and were Harvard hopefuls.
 Several months later, both would travel with the president-elect on his inaugural journey.
 Robert eventually was graduated from Harvard, while George studied at Yale for two years.

 The letter reveals Lincoln's concern for a boy whose father died several years before, as well as his own passion for education and determination to persevere.
-At first glance, the pain referred to seems overstated, but probably not to a man who carved out his own education and lacked the finances to attend prep school or college.
+At first glance, the pain referred to seems overstated, but probably not to a man who carved out his own education by great effort and lacked the finances to attend prep school or college.

 Springfield, Ills.
 July 22, 1860